 And that’s not all.
 As we narrowed our list of the best pneumatic spearguns we also spoke to the professionals, both spearos and those operating dive shops to hear their feedback on these underwater hunting tools.
 Plus we got our hands on a few of these to test firsthand.
 It took a ton of dives, over almost as many weekends to complete the process.
 But we did find the best pneumatic speargun.

 Editors Choice: Best Pneumatic Speargun

-Why I think the Mares Cyrano Evo is the best pneumatic speargun:
+Why I think the Cressi SL Star is the best pneumatic speargun:

-- Allows up to 24 bar of pressure for massive power in your shots
+- 20 bar of pressure for massive power in your shots

 - Highly accurate with a powerful setup straight out of the box

-Of course, the Mares Cyrano Evo is my recommendation for those wanting the best pneumatic speargun, but there’s a few others to consider if you’re not yet convinced.
+Of course, the Cressi SL Star is my recommendation for those wanting the best pneumatic speargun, but there’s a few others to consider if you’re not yet convinced.

 Runner Up: Best Pneumatic Speargun

-The Mares Sten is our value for money pick for the best pneumatic speargun.
+The Mares Sten is our runner up for the best pneumatic speargun.
 Versions of this speargun have been around since 1967, and it remains a tried and true underwater hunting weapon to this day.
 What I like though is the size.
 Offering a model that’s just 41cm, you won’t find a better mini speargun for cave diving and tight spots.
 Tested in the water you’ll get about 6 foot of distance in your shots using this model, which jumps to about 10 feet for the larger 55cm model.
-I find for the larger models I prefer the Cyrano Evo, it allows for more pressure and a more powerful shot.
-But you won’t find a better mini gun.
-And the price is fantastic too, especially if you’re looking for a value for money speargun.
-This is it.
+You won’t find a better mini gun.

 - Optimum Precision, Power, and Reliability